rahmathidayatmajid/rahmathidayatmajid/README.md

 # Hello, folks! <img src="wave.gif" width="30px">

-My name is Fahmi Alfareza and I'm a software developer/Backend engineer.
-I'm from Indonesia, living in Magelang and currently working at Binar Academy as Backend Mentor in Glints Academy Bootcamp.
+My name is Rahmat Hidayat and I'm a software developer/Backend engineer.
+I'm from Indonesia, living in Aceh and currently student at Binar x Glints Academy Bootcamp as Backend Developer.

 ## 📝 Get In Touch